supermeap123/SplinterTreev4/README.md

 - `/listmodels`: Show all available AI models
 - `/set_system_prompt`: Set a custom system prompt for an AI agent
 - `/reset_system_prompt`: Reset an AI agent's system prompt to default
+- `/clone_agent`: Create a new agent based on an existing one with a custom system prompt (Admin only)

 ### System Prompt Variables
 When setting custom system prompts, you can use these variables: